vdavidmarques/template-wordpress-conexao/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is free for commercial and personal use

 ---